eblabs/eblabs_community/docs/RetimeTools/README.md

 <img src="data/RetimeTools_MainWindow.jpg" alt="image" width="600"/>

 # How to install?
-Use the Package Manager for quickly installing and updating Tools, get it here:
+Use the Package Manager for quickly installing and updating tools, get it here:

 [Package Manager Getting Started](https://eblabs.com/package-manager-quick-install-beta/)